COVID-19 and travel: updates and FAQs

 Because we have permanently amended our T&Cs to account for COVID-19 conditions and/or possible travel restrictions, if we are forced to cancel a tour due to safety or travel restrictions (both in the country or location of the tour, as well as between our customers’ country and the location of the tour), we will offer our customers the possibility of 100% credit on file for future use (aka Money on Account or MOA), and/or abide by local legislation dictating what to do (Cycle Europe, as part of the Bikes Plus Srl group, is a legally established Italian travel agency).

-Anyone who cancelled a 2020 tour or rental and took MOA now have until December 31, 2023 to use, or transfer, their credit.
+Anyone who cancelled a 2020 tour or rental and took MOA currently has until December 31, 2023 to use, or transfer, their credit.

 Please see detailed terms in the MOA section of our Terms and Conditions page.